Nanikworkforce/TET-Bloom/prd.md

 This section outlines the specific questions and data points that will constitute the observation form, based on the provided "Observation Tool" (Google Form printout).
 [MVP - The entire form structure is core to the observation process]

 8.1.
 Pre-Observation Information
-(Captured during observation setup or form initiation by the School Leader/Observer)
+(Captured during observation setup or form initiation by the Administrator/Observer)

 Content Area of Observation: (Selection: ELAR, Math)